In this 60-second video, Valerie Cox explains how to avoid confusion & family tensions in a healthcare emergency.

 ‘Next of Kin’ simply means someone who you would like contacted in an emergency.
 Being a ‘Next of Kin’ provides no legal standing whatsoever despite widespread belief to the contrary; beliefs held by some health and social care professionals as well as the general public.

-In the context of the emerging public health emergency in which health and social care staff on the frontline will be under enormous pressure it is vital that their time is not wasted by pointless arguments among family members about ‘Next of Kin’.
+It is vital, amid continuing service pressures that frontline health and social care staff do not face having their time wasted by pointless arguments among family members about ‘Next of Kin’.
 It is also important that hospital staff establish who you want as your designated contact person NOW as opposed to insisting that someone who you listed as your ‘Next of Kin’ some years ago should remain as your designated person.
 In some cases this could mean an abusing family member.

 To safeguard yourself in a healthcare situation it is advisable to state clearly: